 Plant Riverside District | PRD

-Much of the Plant Riverside District was developed around 2020, so it’s a relatively new area.
-It’s the area closest to the big Savannah bridge.
-It includes a mix of historic buildings and a few new ones.
+It’s the area closest to the big Savannah bridge, and it includes a mix of historic buildings plus a few new ones.

 Plant Riverside is one of Savannah’s most popular entertainment districts, so expect lots of live music, events, and activities.